dustinpfister/blog_posts/_posts/js-javascript-string.md

 ### 1.4 - From an Array

-One way to create a string from an array is ti use the Array.join method.
+One way to create a string from an array is to use the [Array join](/2020/03/09/js-array-join/) method that will create and return a string from an array of substrings, or any values for that matter.
 This is one of the many Array prototype methods that can be used to join all elements together and return a string when dealing with an array of strings.

 ```js
 let arr = ['f', 'o', 'o', 'b', 'a', 'r'],